About

 Attacks on Encrypted Response-Hiding Range Search Schemes in Multiple Dimensions

-Proceedings of Privacy Enhancing Technologies (Lausanne, Switzerland), July 2023
+Privacy Enhancing Technologies Symposium 2023 (Lausanne, Switzerland)

-We present the first database reconstruction attacks against response-hiding private range search schemes on encrypted databases of arbitrary dimensions.
+In this work, we present the first database reconstruction attacks against response-hiding private range search schemes on encrypted databases of arbitrary dimensions.
 Falzon et al. (VLDB 2022) present a number of range-supporting schemes on arbitrary dimensions exhibiting different security and efficiency trade-offs.
 Additionally, they characterize a form of leakage, structure pattern leakage, also present in many one-dimensional schemes e.g., Demertzis et al. (SIGMOD 2016) and Faber et al. (ESORICS 2015).
 We present the first systematic study of this leakage and attack a broad collection of schemes, including schemes that allow the responses to contain false-positives (often considered the gold standard in security).
 We characterize the information theoretic limitations of a passive persistent adversary.
 Our work shows that for range queries, structure pattern leakage can be as vulnerable to attacks as access pattern leakage.
 We give a comprehensive evaluation of our attacks with a complexity analysis, a prototype implementation, and an experimental assessment on real-world datasets.

 Time- and Space-Efficient Aggregate Range Queries on Encrypted Databases